EDIpack/EDIpack2.0/doc/examples/03_excBHZ.rst

 Results
 ------------------------------

-We can now discuss some results obtained with this |edipack2| code concerning the exciton condensation in QSHI.
+We can now discuss some results obtained with this |edipack| code concerning the exciton condensation in QSHI.
 A more thorough presentation can be found in `PhysRevB.107.115117`_.

 .. _PhysRevB.107.115117: https://journals.aps.org/prb/abstract/10.1103/PhysRevB.107.115117